code-charity/youtube/README.md

 ## 💼 Our Work
 ###  💡 Ideas
 Got great ideas? ideas@improvedtube.com
-###  👩‍💻 👨🏽‍💻 👩🏿‍💻 Expertise / Consoluting
+###  👩‍💻 👨🏽‍💻 👩🏿‍💻 Expertise / Advice
 Do you need to run an extension, site or app with many users and a great feedback score?
-We would like to help good / meaningful causes.
-Projects@improvedtube.com
+We like to help good / meaningful causes. projects@improvedtube.com

 <img src="https://starchart.cc/ImprovedTube/YouTube.svg" alt="starchart.cc Github Stargazers over time"   width="480px">